 Determine their expectations as well as short-term and long-term goals

-A little earlier I mentioned that part of your responsibilities before dealing with a client is to try and determine what their expectations are when it comes to working with a personal trainer.
+A little earlier, I mentioned that part of your responsibilities before dealing with a client is to determine their expectations when it comes to working with a personal trainer.

 Certainly, the easiest way to do this is by working out their short and long-term goals, which I also mentioned.

-And part of your initial questionnaire to them should be dedicated to this end but including questions that can help a client identify what they want to achieve.
+And part of your initial questionnaire to them should be dedicated to this end but include questions that can help clients identify what they want to achieve.

 Of course, this will give you a good idea but during your initial assessment with the client, this is certainly something that you will deal with even more.

-This is to make sure that both parties are on the same page when it comes to goals and expectations and that you are indeed the person to help them achieve them.
+This is to ensure that both parties are on the same page regarding goals and expectations and that you are the person to help them achieve them.

 Other health considerations

-The questionnaire to your new client should also find out other important information that you will need to know before the initial assessment.
+The questionnaire to your new client should also find other important information you will need to know before the initial assessment.